ash-project/ash/documentation/introduction/getting_started.md

 >
 ```

-If you try to use a invalid email (the email regex is for demonstration purposes only)
+If you try to use an invalid email (the email regex is for demonstration purposes only)
-an error will be displayed as shown
+an error will be displayed as shown:

 ```elixir
 iex(6)> change = Ash.Changeset.new(MyApp.User, %{email: "@eng.com"})